grommet/grommet/src/js/components/Chart/README.md

 **global.opacity**

 The opacity of the Chart stroke.
-Expects `string`.
+Expects `object`.

 Defaults to